nijoe1/TAS/README.md

 ---

-## Disadvantages compared to EAS
+## 👇 Disadvantages compared to EAS

 - Tableland has a limitation of supporting a maximum of 1024 string length per column insertion.
 The attested data are encoded to bytes, resulting in larger string lengths stored in the table, limiting the amount of data that can be attested.
   - To address this limitation, before making the attestation, we encode the data to base64, providing a 33% more space for attestation data.

 ---

-## Technologies Used
+# 👨‍💻Technologies Used 🤖

-- TAS leverages several cutting-edge technologies to offer a comprehensive and secure attestation service:
+TAS leverages several cutting-edge technologies to offer a comprehensive and secure attestation service:

-  - **Tableland**:
+### Tableland:
 - Replacing the centralized GraphQL infrastructure of EAS with a decentralized network for faster and complex queries.
 [Tableland Queries](https://github.com/nijoe1/TAS/blob/main/client/lib/tableland.js)
-  - **IPFS and Filecoin**:
+### IPFS and Filecoin:
 - Utilized for storing attested files securely, ensuring persistent data storage and accessibility.
-  - **Lighthouse Storage**:
+### Lighthouse Storage:
 - Powering file attestations by securely storing files on IPFS and replicating them on Filecoin for longevity and accessibility using the RAAS service.
 [Lighthouse Usage Code Link](https://github.com/nijoe1/TAS/blob/main/client/lib/lighthouse.js)
-  - **Lighthouse Kavach Network**:
+### Lighthouse Kavach Network:
 - Providing encryption capabilities for subscription-based schemas and encrypted access control based schemas, safeguarding sensitive data in attestations.
 [Kavach Usage Code Link](https://github.com/nijoe1/TAS/blob/main/client/lib/lighthouse.js)
-  - **Ceramic Network**:
+### Ceramic Network:
 - Enabling users to store and manage attestations securely and in a decentralized environment off-chain.
 Together with orbis.club, it offers a social layer about schemas and attestations.
 [Ceramic Usage](https://github.com/nijoe1/TAS/blob/main/client/lib/offchain.ts) [Signing Typed Data to Create Verifiable OffChain Attestations](https://github.com/nijoe1/TAS/blob/main/client/components/AttestOffChain.tsx)

 ---

-## Contracts
+## 🧾 Contracts

  - [contracts](https://github.com/nijoe1/TAS/tree/main/contracts/contracts)

 ---

-## Unlocked Use Cases for the Filecoin Ecosystem
+## ☯ Unlocked Use Cases for the Filecoin Ecosystem

 - **EAS Use Cases**:
   - [Example Use Cases](https://docs.attest.sh/docs/category/example-use-cases)